Linuxfabrik/monitoring-plugins/PLUGINS-MYSQL.rst

 PyMySQL
 -------

-If you are running the mysql-\* plugins in the source variant on RHEL 7+, you can install the Python MySQL Connector with ``pip install pymysql``.
+If you are running the mysql-\* plugins in the source variant on RHEL 7+, you can install the Python MySQL Connector with ``python3 -m pip install pymysql``.

 Authentication